tooltwist/loginservice-client-nodejs/README.md

 ### Validating user credentials

-The Jason Web Token (JWT) from loginservice is usually passed to the backend as an HTTP header.
+In the client-side code, the Jason Web Token (JWT) from loginservice is usually passed to the backend as an HTTP header.
 For example:

     const JWT = this.$loginservice.jwt // e.g. if using vue-loginservice
     const reply = await axios(url, {